Rob Dukes: Career

-Exodus (2004–2014)
+Exodus (2004–2014, 2025–present)

 After parting with a band he was part of in New York, Dukes rode his motorcycle on a five-month, 11,000 mile trip to California, with no idea of career prospects.
 Despite considering a career as a scuba diving instructor, Dukes ended up working as a guitar tech after living in Hollywood for two months.
 He met and befriended Jeff Hickey, a longtime friend of Exodus.
 While working for Exodus, Dukes played a demo tape that he composed in 1996 to guitarist Rick Hunolt and drummer Tom Hunting, with no expectation of joining the band.
 After Steve Souza's departure in 2004, Dukes was asked to audition and ultimately hired as the band's new vocalist and would make his debut on the 2005 album Shovel Headed Kill Machine.
 He would appear on the next three studio albums, one of which being 2008's Let There Be Blood, a re-recorded version of 1985's Bonded by Blood.

 On June 8, 2014, Exodus split with Dukes and reunited with Souza thereafter.
 Dukes lashed out at his former bandmates and said that he had not spoken to them since his departure and addressed a 20-second phone call conversation he had with drummer Tom Hunting about the band's reunion with Souza.
 He blamed Testament vocalist Chuck Billy and their management for his dismissal.
 Billy denied responsibility, but suggested for Exodus to either find a new vocalist or return to Souza: "it made sense, but it wasn't me pushing it.
 It was just me presenting it to the guys, and the guys made the decision."
 Dukes recalled that there was no passion in the music before his departure and also criticized the material that the band was working on at the time, calling it "regurgitated shit that we had just done and done over and over again".
-He then explained that he experienced pressure towards the end of his time in Exodus, as he became a newlywed and was moving into a new home.

-On July 8, 2017, Dukes rejoined with Exodus to perform with them as part of a two-night stint event in San Francisco.
+Dukes rejoined with Exodus on July 8, 2017 to perform with them as part of a two-night stint event in San Francisco.
 He said that he's "totally at peace" over his firing and that performing with the band again "was a lot of fun, man; it was a lot of laughs.
 The show was great."
 He has since restored his friendship with the band.
 In a January 2019 interview, Dukes took ownership over his role in his deteriorating relationship with Exodus, crediting his conversation with Megadeth bassist David Ellefson and T.S.O.L. vocalist Jack Grisham.

+On January 15, 2025, Exodus announced that Dukes had rejoined the band.
+The band posted a press release stating that they are "beyond stoked to have Rob back ripping up the stage with us and he's looking forward to crushing everything like only he can."
+The band is currently working with Dukes on a new material for their next upcoming album.